bal-aditya/Weather-Forecast/README.md

-# Weather Monitoring System
+# Weather Monitoring and Prediction

-Weather monitoring station or weather monitoring system can help us to monitor the temperature and humidity by using a single sensor.
+Weather monitoring  can help us to monitor the temperature and humidity by using a single sensor and predict the weather using ML tools.

 ## Sensors Used